vlsi-lab/cva6/README.md

-# CVA6 RISC-V CPU + Keccak Accellerator
+# CVA6 RISC-V CPU + Keccak Accelerator
 CVA6 is a 6-stage, single-issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions as specified in Volume I: User-Level ISA V 2.3 as well as the draft privilege extension 1.10.
 It implements three privilege levels M, S, U to fully support a Unix-like operating system.
 Furthermore, it is compliant to the draft external debug spec 0.13.

-This branch implements a CV-X-IF Coprocessor for Keccak accelleration, adding the following custom instructions:
+This branch implements a CV-X-IF Coprocessor for Keccak acceleration, adding the following custom instructions:

-- XOR3: three operand XOR
+- `xor3`: Three operand XOR
+	- Operation: rd = rs1 ^ rs2 ^ rs3
+	- Accelerates Theta (parity) step
+- `xandn`: XOR-AND-Negate
-- XANDN: XOR-AND-Negate: implements rd = rs1 ^ (~rs2 & rs3)
+	- Operation: rd = rs1 ^ (~rs2 & rs3)
+	- Accelerates Chi step
+- `rxri.h`/`rxri.l`: Rotate-XOR-Rotate-Immediate (High/Low):
-- DXROLS: Dual-XOR-ROL-Single: implements rd = rs1 ^ (rs2 ^ ROL(rs3, 1))
+	- Operation: rd = ROL(rs1 ^ (rs2 ^ ROL(rs3, 1)), imm)
+	- Accelerates Pi (implicit to rd), Theta and Rho steps
+	- Immediate value is derived from funct2, funct3 concatenation.
+Since funct fields provide only 5 bit (32 possible values), the instruction is split in low and high opcodes to cover the full 64-bit rotation range

+The CVA6 ID stage has been modified to support R4-type instruction formats for `CUSTOM_1`, `CUSTOM_2` and `CUSTOM_3` opcodes when offloading via CV-X-IF.
+This change allows the core to select directly `rs3` from the instruction rather than passing `rd` value.

 # Getting Started
 Clone the repository